The Ins-and-Outs of Hardware Monitoring

 Avid PC gamers know that if you want optimal performance, you have to push your computer to its limits.
 And if your gaming “rig” is not properly equipped with a large interior fan, your PC can overheat, resulting in more than a few performance issues.

 With today’s hybrid and remote work environments, keeping up on your servers’ health is more important than ever, especially since servers are prone to overheat if proper care is not taken.
-For the letter H in our ABCs of ITIM, we are discussing what Hardware Monitoring is, why it’s so significant and what IT professionals can do to solve potential hardware performance problems.
+For the letter H in our ABCs of ITIM, we are asking what is Hardware Monitoring, why it’s so significant and what IT professionals can do to solve potential hardware performance problems.

-Hardware monitoring is the practice in which an IT professional uses a tool or method to collect and analyze data from the available sensors in a system.
-Many physical components (servers, fans, batteries, etc.) have sensors inside it that can detect or measure changes.
-Those are very helpful when monitoring hardware for an enterprise.
+Hardware monitoring software can collect and analyze data from the available sensors in a system.
+Many pieces of hardware (servers, fans, batteries, etc.) have sensors that can detect or measure changes.
+Oftentimes, many sensors have preset thresholds to work with.

-IT and network professionals reap several benefits when utilizing hardware monitoring practices, including the ability to:
+IT and network professionals will receive help when utilizing hardware monitoring practices:

 • Immediately identify server hardware health issues such as high temperature, bad disks or high CPU usage